maxcelant/blog/content/books/operating-systems-three-easy-pieces.md

 >[!tip] Seg Faults
 >A segmentation fault occurs because a null pointer references address 0.
 We look that up in the TLB, get a cache miss.
 We then consult the page table and see that VPN 0 is marked as invalid, thus resulting in the OS terminating the program.

+Each process gets its own virtual address space.
+Part of it is user space (accessible by the *process*), and part of it is kernel space (only accessible by the OS).
+The kernel code and data are mapped to the same range for all processes in virtual memory.
+This doesn't mean that there's a copy of kernel space for each process!
+It's the same physical memory!

+The kernel almost acts as a library to the user process.
+Always in memory.
+Accessible only when allowed (through syscalls).